tthew/gulp-webpack-seed/README.md

 check dist folder then

 ##TODO
-Bump version tasks for bower and npm (with publishing)
+Bump version gulp tasks for bower and npm (with publishing)